East Asia·Japan·Updated May 3, 2026

 What scams target tourists in Tokyo?

-The most frequently reported tourist scams in Tokyo are Hostess Bar Hidden Charges, Art Student Gallery Scam, Late-Night Unlicensed Taxi, with 1 classified as high severity.
+The most frequently reported tourist scams in Tokyo are Dating App Bar Setup, Drink Spiking and Card Fraud, Hostess Bar Hidden Charges, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Kyoto and Beijing.
+Similar patterns are also documented in Seoul and Shanghai.

 Are taxis safe in Tokyo?